-Lexington, Kentucky is one of my favorite places.
-I’ve traveled all over the world, and as cheesy as it sounds, this city genuinely always feels like home.
+Looking for things to do and fun attractions in Lexington, Kentucky ?
+You’re in the right place!
+Lexington is one of my favorite places- I’ve traveled all over the world, and this city always feels like home.

-When I was a student at the University of Kentucky (go big blue!!), I had the privilege of living in this great town for five years.
+When I was a student at the University of Kentucky, I had the privilege of living in this great town for five years.
 Even though I now live closer to Cincinnati, I still make it back to Lex frequently.

 University of Kentucky Campus– Lexington could be considered a “college town”, so the main campus is definitely something you want to explore.
 I recommend checking out the gigantic William T. Young library, the University Presidents’ home, Sorority and Fraternity row, and the student center area with its wildcat statue.
 If you want to grab some food, my nearby favorites are Local Taco, Joe Bologna’s, and Tin Roof.

 Gratz Park– While exploring downtown, head a few blocks over.
-Adjacent to Transylvania University, it has several (16) stunning historical mansions.
-The center of the park has a map with a brief history of the homes and their age.
-If you love old houses, I also LOVE admiring the beautiful antebellum homes on West 2nd Street.
-Top thing to do in Lexington, Kentucky!
+Adjacent to Transylvania University, this park has several (16) stunning historical mansions.
+The center of the park has a map with a brief history of the homes, and their ages.

 Murals– In recent years, more and more artistic murals have been popping up throughout the city.
 My favorites are: The gigantic rainbow colored tribute to Abraham Lincoln, The small “Kentucky” mural outside of the Shop Local KY boutique, and the flower mural outside of Hive Salon.